Juimotinimus/motorcycle-game/README.md

 # motorcycle-game
 Motorcycle game for OPP
-In this game you can identify problems with the motorcycle by taking it apart and fix the motorcycle
+In this game you can identify problems with the motorcycle by taking it apart and fix the motorcycle.